Power Driver (Impact wrench)

 NOTE

 The 3/8 -5/16 Ultimate Binder is designed to accept a 3/8 inch drive 15/16 inch impact socket.
 A 1/2 inch or larger drive impact socket will not fit between the arms of the yokes.
-This design is intentional in order to deter the use of higher rated Impact wrenches than recommended that can over tension the binder, chain and driver assembly and exceeding the WLL.
+This design is intentional in order to deter the use of higher rated Impact wrenches than recommended that can over tension the binder, chain and driver assembly and exceed the WLL. (working load limit)

 1/2 INCH UNIVERSAL JOINT